-With nearly twenty years experience with Bed Bug Preparation and more than a thousand bed bug treatments performed, we know exactly what it takes to properly prepare a structure and perform effective bed bug treatments.
+With nearly twenty years of experience in Bed Bug Preparation and more than a thousand bed bug treatments performed, Ultra Safe’s bed bug experts know exactly what it takes to properly prepare a property for a successful bed bug treatment.

-Let our bed bug experts help you prepare in a fast, efficient, and organized manner!
-Even if another pest control company is performing the bed bug treatment, our professionals are available to provide bed bug preparation assistance and consultation services for any size property.
+Regardless of which pest control company is performing the bed bug treatment, Ultra Safe’s Pest professionals are available to provide bed bug preparation assistance and consultation services for any size property or infestation.

 Preparation For Conventional Bed Bug Treatments

-In most cases, kitchens and bathrooms will need the least attention.
-Unlike other types of pest control services, efforts will be best used in bed rooms, living rooms and nearby closets.
+Bed Bug Preparation efforts will be best utilized in bed rooms, living rooms and nearby closets.

-- Closets: Clothing hanging and items suspended from the floor can stay.
+Closets: Clothing hanging and items suspended from the floor can stay.
 Items like shoes, hand bags or personal items on the floor must come out.
-The base of the closets will need to be inspected and treated accordingly.
+The base of the closets are inspected and treated accordingly.